OverlayPlugin/cactbot/docs/LogGuide.md

 (e.g., if a countdown is already in progress, or if combat has started).

-Note: Because there is no network packet sent when a countdown completes successfully, no log line is (or reaosnably can be) emitted for the 'Engage!' message.
+Note: Because there is no network packet sent when a countdown completes successfully, no log line is (or reasonably can be) emitted for the 'Engage!' message.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=Countdown&lang=en-US) -->